 The costs vary depending on the location of the outsourcing partner, e.g in Eastern Europe the average hourly rate is $35-40 (€29-33); in Central, Western and Northern Europe this number is close to $50-$60 (€41-49); in Asia it often amounts $25-$30 (€21-25).

 Another important factor is the technical and industry expertise.
-It is commonly known that senior developers earn more than junior ones – according to the report by No Fluff Jobs, the maximum monthly earnings of a senior developer in Poland might be 5 times bigger than the one of a junior.
+It is commonly known that senior developers earn more than junior ones – according to our report: “Prepare for the IT recruitment process in 2022”, the maximum monthly earnings of a senior developer in Poland might be 5 times bigger than the one of a junior.
 So depending on the type of specialist that you need, the costs of the overall project will differ.
 Moreover, companies that have a great record of successful projects through the years, very often require higher rates for their services.

-To summarize, whether you choose onshoring, nearshoring or offshoring depends on your needs as a company and the nature of the project itself, but overall, the outsourcing allows you to be more flexible.
+To summarize, whether you choose onshoring, nearshoring, or offshoring depends on your needs as a company and the nature of the project itself, but overall, outsourcing allows you to be more flexible.
 You no longer need to burden yourself with looking for and training new in-house employees when you can have a devoted outsourcing team working to their full potential remotely.
+If you are still hesitating to choose the right model, please contact us.
+We will advise you on the best option for your business.